 Asghar Farhadi (born 7 May 1972) is an Iranian film director and screenwriter.
 Among other awards, he has received a Golden Globe Award as well as two Academy Awards for Best Foreign Language Film for his films A Separation (2012) and The Salesman (2017), making him one of the few directors world-wide who have won the Academy Award for Best Foreign Language Film more than once, joining such noted directors as Ingmar Bergman, Vittorio de Sica, Federico Fellini, Akira Kurosawa and René Clément as the only directors to win multiple awards in that category.
 Farhadi did not attend the ceremony where he won the Academy Award for The Salesman in 2017, having chosen to boycott in protest of the United States' ban on travelers from Muslim countries entering the country.

-Everybody Knows dir. by Asghar Farhadi (2018, Iran) In Spanish with English subtitles
+A Hero dir. by Asghar Farhadi (2021, Iran) In Persian with English subtitles

 The Salesman dir. by Asghar Farhadi (2016, 123 min., Iran) In Persian with English subtitles